Culver’s working to improving school safety

-VENICE — Realizing resources in the schools are pretty thin encouraged Scott Mersinger, owner and operator of Culver’s of Venice, to start in this area a Culver’s tradition of assisting students.
+VENICE — Realizing resources in the schools are pretty thin encouraged Scott Mersinger, owner and operator of Culver’s of Venice, to start Culver’s tradition of assisting students.

 He began this month by donating 10 cents from every kid’s meal sold in his restaurant at 1935 Times Circle at Jacaranda Interchange supporting health and safety initiatives in Venice-area schools.